unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 ## End user features

+Here are some end user scenario on which features should be available in a browser that resolves crypto domains

 ### HTTP Website Browsing

 1. Given a blockchain domain name configured to have a DNS record attached.